-Proper care and maintenance of your EPDM rubber roof is important for trouble-free performance.
+Proper care and maintenance of your PVC roofing material is important for trouble-free performance.
 Normal maintenance is simple, easy and requires no special material.
 Refer to the rubber roof care and maintenance literature included in your owner information packet.